Frequently Asked Questions

 All investors in Amplify Trusts receive distributions on a quarterly basis, at the distribution rate designated for that particular Trust.
 In addition to a quarterly distributions statement, investors receive a quarterly update that provides information on the performance of their investment, as well as an Annual Tax Statement after the end of the financial year.

-How can I be notified of new opportunities offered by Amplify?
+How can I receive notifications about new opportunities available through Amplify?

 You can stay up to date with Amplify investment opportunities by providing your details here, and we will keep you informed of upcoming offers.